Non-denominational Muslim: Development and thought

-Non-denominational Muslims defend their stance by pointing to the Qur'an such as Al Imran verse 103, which asks Muslims to stay united and not to become divided.
+Non-denominational Muslims defend their stance by pointing to the Qur'an such as Surah al-Imran: Verse 103, which asks Muslims to stay united and not to become divided.

 The seventh Abbasid caliph al-Ma'mun (r.
 813–833) was known for his attempts to end sectarian rivalry in Islam and to impose upon his subjects a rationalist Muslim creed.

 Many scholars hold the Brethren of Purity to be "free-thinkers" who transcended sectarian divisions.
 Besides founding their views on the Qur'an, the Ikhwan also appealed in their Epistles to the Torah (Tawrat) and the Gospel (Injeel).
 While it is generally accepted that their literature belonged to a Shi'ite legacy that had strong connections with the Isma'ili tradition, the Ikhwan were also inspired by the works of Pythagoras, Socrates, Plato, Aristotle, Plotinus, Euclid, Ptolemy, Porphyry, and Iamblichus.
 Their syncretism, as a result, overcame the sectarian discords of their time.

 Talking about sectarianism, Persian Muslim poet Hafiz (d.
 1389–1390) said, "Forgive the war of the 72 sects; since they did not see the truth they have struck out on the road to fancy".
 Hafiz regarded sectarian quarrels as afsana (a tale) that preoccupies those who fail to understand the diversity of faith.
 The poems of Hafiz were known for their non-sectarian tone, and were even quoted by Debendranath Tagore.

 The third Mughal emperor Akbar (r.
 1556–1605), who was from a Sunni family and was tutored by two Shia scholars from Iran, was aware of the dangers of Muslim sectarian dissension, and did not tolerate sectarian disputes disrupting the public order.
 In 1578, Akbar forced all major ulama to sign a mahzar, in this case a declaration that he alone was the caliph and that, consequently, his opinion in religious matters prevailed.

-Condemning the historically prevailing trend of blindly imitating religious leaders, the pan-Islamist revolutionary Jamal al-Din al-Afghani refused to identity himself with a specific sect or imam by insisting that he was just a Muslim and a scholar.
+Condemning the historically prevailing trend of blindly imitating religious leaders, the pan-Islamist revolutionary Jamal al-Din al-Afghani refused to identify himself with a specific sect or imam by insisting that he was just a Muslim and a scholar.
 A proponent of Muslim unity, he criticised Sunni and Shia extremists as well as the ideology of nationalism, insisting that Islam was doctrinally the only nationality for all Muslims and historically the only bond that effectively tied them all together.